SystemsApproach/sdn/access.rst

 replicates much of that machinery.

-There are many details VOLTHA must get right, but conceptually there is nothing new here, with one major exception: the need to load a *Traffic Profile* (denoted *TP* in the diagram).
+There are many details VOLTHA must get right, but conceptually there is nothing new here: control state flows down (e.g., assigning subscribers to particular QoS classes) and monitoring state flows up (e.g., recognizing when an ONU attaches or detaches).
+There is one major exception: loading a *Traffic Profile* (denoted *TP* in the diagram) into the OLT.
 These profiles specify the set of QoS classes the operator wants their PON to support.
 This is configuration state, typically loaded when an OLT boots, and in principle, this again could have been managed by ONOS using gNMI/gNOI.
-OLTs do not currently support a common API (like gNMI) at the per-device level, so this is handled in a one-off way.
+OLTs do not currently support a common API like gNMI at the per-device level, so this is handled in a one-off way.

 Finally, and most interestingly, because ONOS needs to be aware of the ONUs, but they are not directly controllable using OpenFlow or any